bhudgens/blog/_posts/2017-04-30-Dallas-For-The-Weekend.md

   image: /assets/images/cover/glacier_east_exit.jpg
   caption:
 categories:
-  - Change Me
+  - General
 tags:
+  - Texas
-  - Change Me
+  - Dallas
 ---

 Spent the weekend boondocking in Dallas to visit some friends.
 One of my best friends purchased a house years ago.
 I managed to see him a couple times but never made it to his place.
 It was time to change that.